-- (a) When the authorized movement reports clear, the Train Dispatcher must: - 1.
-Verify the Track Authority number and limits. - 2.
-Acknowledge by stating the time this report is received, such as, "OK, 3:21 PM." - 3.
-Require this information to be repeated correctly. - 4.
-Record the time cleared. - (b) If the employee reporting clear fails to give this information, the Train Dispatcher must ask for and obtain it before the limits are considered to be clear. - (c) Failure of any movement to report clear by the specified time must be promptly reported to the Chief Dispatcher.
+- After confirmation of the clearing information, acknowledge by stating the computer-generated time of the limits reported clear, such as, "Limits reported clear at 3:21 PM." - 4.
+Require the clearing time to be repeated correctly. - 5.
+Confirm and complete the clearing of the authorized limits. - (b) If the employee reporting clear fails to give this information, the Train Dispatcher must ask for and obtain it before the limits are considered to be clear. - (c) Failure of any movement to report clear by the specified time must be promptly reported to the Manager Train Operations.

-576 .
-OS'ing (Reporting Passed)
+576. OS'ing (Reporting Passed)